 Finding the Best Places to Retire Since 2006!

 Overview: Ellenton is a quiet town along the Manatee River on Florida's mid-Gulf Coast.
-It is across the river from Bradenton and been growing, increasing its size by 7% within the last decade.
+It is across the river from Bradenton and has grown by 7% within the last decade.

 The town is primarily residential but still has a rural quality.
 Its mix of neighborhoods includes modest manufactured home communities, waterfront sections with Old Florida cracker-style homes and new areas with large Mediterranean-style homes.
 It also has a couple of 55+ communities, including North River Estates, a mellow, pet friendly development with water views.
 Not a lot happens in Ellenton, and that seems to be just fine with the locals.
 Visitors do wander into town to shop at the Ellenton Premium Outlets, the largest outlet mall in west Florida.
 The Gamble Plantation Historic Site is also here.
 It was once a sugar plantation and today is the only surviving plantation house in southern Florida.